Lesson plan

 Activity grouping ideas:

-Biodiversity and food webs
+Biodiversity and Food webs (and Life cycles)

 Look together at Tree of Life poster, and note the diversity of living things, and how they are similar and different from each other.